imgntn/j360/README.md

 Clone the repository and serve its files using a webserver of your choice.

+All example pages now include `styles/theme.css` which provides a shared color palette and responsive layout.
+Customize this file to adjust the look and feel.

 [index.html](index.html) contains simple test shapes.  moving the camera during capture has no effect.